 If you're considering taking on the parental responsibility of another person, whether a child or adult, there are a number of questions and factors you're probably weighing.
 Do you have the time and resources to meet your obligations?
 How will this adoption impact your existing family relationships?
 What future will this child or adult face if you don't move forward with the adoption?
 Perhaps the biggest unknown is how the adoption process in your state works.

 Fortunately, there are plenty of resources available, at the national level and within your local community, to help you through this process.
-Whether you're still weighing adoption or have already started the process, below you'll find specific online information on adoption in your state to help you going forward.
+Whether you're still weighing adoption or have already started the process, below you'll find state adoption information to help you get started.

 District of Columbia

 Each state has its own process for adopting children and, as you can see, there are many different resources available depending on where you live.
 Perhaps the strongest resource, however, is the advice and representation you can receive from an experienced attorney.
 An attorney, after all, can not only help you during the adoption process, but also with what can arise after the adoption is completed.
 Learn more by contacting a skilled adoption lawyer in your area today.